ankostis/polyvers/README.rst

 Additional capabilities and utilities:

-- **polyverslib** library code to extract sub-project's version from past tags (provided a a separate subproject here);
+- **polyversion** library code to extract sub-project's version from past tags (provided a a separate subproject here);

 - (``pip install -e <project>``) all subprojects in "develop mode".